mercadopago/devsite-docs/guides/additional-content/reports/released-money/api.en.md

 2018-04-17T15:38:40.000-04:00,,,release,payment,850.00,0.00,850.00,0.00,0.00,0.00,0.00,0.00,1,account_money
 ```

-## Schedule your automatic reports
+## Schedule report automatically

-Generate your reports on a scheduled basis by configuring two instances: activation and Deactivation.
+Create your reports on a scheduled basis by configuring two instances: activation and deactivation.

-### 1. Activation
+### Activate automatic generation

-Schedule the automatic generation of your report using the desired frequency in the configuration resource.
+Schedule the automatic generation of the report using the frequency assigned during the configuration of your reports.
+When using this service, the `scheduled` property of your configuration will be automatically updated to `true`:

-Keep in mind to update the *`scheduled`* attribute in the configuration to *`true`*:

-`POST /v1/account/release_report/schedule`

 [[[

 ```curl
 curl -X POST \
     -H 'accept: application/json' \